 What technique do you use?
 How do you do that?

 This is a question that they ask me often, especially photographers and photo amateurs.
-I don’t actually use special effects and the answer is already on MY TREES page.
+I don’t actually use special effects.
 In summary I could say that I use overlaps of different shots, that is, those that I need to produce the ideas that I explain on the page: I approach you, I embrace you, I would like to protect you etc. This takes a lot of time, thinking with your heart and less about technique.
 When the image take form in my mind I start shooting.
 Then at home stacking the shots on each other I get more or less that image.
 All the time I dedicate it to the tree, not to the PC.
 And if I don’t have enough time, I give up shooting, as I do if that tree doesn’t give me emotions superior to pure beauty.

 How do you find your trees?